Badgerati/Pode/docs/Tutorials/Routes/Async/Overview.md

 The `Add-PodeAsyncGetRoute` function creates a route in Pode that allows retrieving the status and details of an asynchronous task.
 This function supports different methods for task ID retrieval (Cookie, Header, Path, Query) and various response types (JSON, XML, YAML).
 It integrates with OpenAPI documentation, providing detailed route information and response schemas.

-Unless the `-NoOpenAPI` switch is used, the OpenAPI section will be automatically created.

 The task ID name can be changed using the `TaskIdName` parameter.
 The default name is `taskId`.

 This function accepts almost any parameter applicable to a standard Pode Route.